CBenghi/IDS/Proposals/Xbim/Readme.md

 ### Progressive requirement definition

+AKA Separation of concerns

-A more flexible workflow allows the progressive definition of information requrements by multiple parties and at different time frames in the project.
+A more flexible workflow allows the progressive definition of information requirements by multiple parties and at different time frames in the project.

-For example the following initial form, would anticipate some need for elements arbitrarily named `Walls manufactured offsite`.
+For example the following initial form, would anticipate the expected information for an element set arbitrarily named `Walls manufactured offsite`.

+This allows to separate the conversation about information needs from the technical implementation, that can be discussed later.

 ``` xml
 <IDS>